Magic spells and witches’ brews have been part of humanity since the dawn of time.

 Witches also know that successful spells may not always turn out as intended.
 A witch may see evidence of successful magic in the beauty of a sunrise, the fresh growth of a flower, or a coincidental encounter.

-This faith highlights the truth about witchcraft: it’s not a science but a spiritual practice similar to a religion.
-Some witches even consider themselves Wiccan, a federally recognized religion, while others embrace spirituality outside the confines of organized religion.
-However they practice their craft, all witches understand that there’s an element of faith behind every magic spell they cast.
+This faith highlights the truth about witchcraft: it’s not a science but a spiritual practice similar to other religious practices.
+Some witches consider themselves Wiccan, a federally recognized religion, while others embrace spirituality outside the confines of organized religion.

 Magic Spells in Pop Culture